Lemon squares anyone? How about my Lemon Granny Square Crochet Pattern? A perfect crochet pattern to bring summer right into your next yarn project.

 Round 5: The lemon slice rounds are done and now we will start turning the circle into a square.

-dc inc + ch + dc inc in the following stitch.
+Ch x2,ย (dc inc + ch + dc inc) in the following stitch.
 This is the first corner.

-Now repeat the above 3 more times.
-After the last hdc in the round, sl st to the first dc of the round.
+Repeat from *3 more times.
+Sl st to the first dc of the round.
 (48 stitches with 4 chain spaces)

 Then dc the side of the square (12 per side without the corners).
-Repeat 3 more times for the rest of the round.
+Repeat from *3 more times.

 Once you make the last dc in the round, sl st to the first dc.
 Then fasten off the yarn.

-Insert your crochet hook into the lemon peel round by going around one of the single crochet posts.
+Insert your crochet hook into the lemon peel round by going around one of the sc posts.
 Then loop the yarn over and make a sl st. Go under the next sc post and make a sl st.

 This is slip stitching the surface or surface crocheting.
 Make the slip stitches loose otherwise your lemon granny square will dip.
 You can use a slightly larger hook (by 1-2 sizes) if it helps you make looser sl st for the surface.